Información en español sobre las bicicletas

 Lo siento, the Bicycling Monterey website’s Personal Safety section is only available in English.
 However, the Spanish-language safety resources referred to in that section are also provided throughout this web page.

 What about riding on the sidewalk?
 Sometimes that is illegal, and it is usually not safe either.
-That is discussed in the Bicycling Monterey’s Personal Safety section.
+That is discussed in the Bicycling Monterey’s Riding Skills, Personal Safety, and California Bike Laws section.
 Until that is translated, note: Algunas ciudades y condados prohiben andar en bicicleta sobre banquinas o aceras.
 (Some cities and counties prohibit riding bicycles on sidewalks.)
-Others prohibit persons over a certain age riding on the sidewalk; for example, in San Francisco, persons age 13 and over may not ride on sidewalks.
+Others prohibit persons over a certain age riding on the sidewalk.

 From the Active Living Resource Center